HUNTING ON LPRCA PROPERTIES

 Hunting is permitted at a number of LPRCA conservation areas and forest tracts in order to help manage local wildlife populations and to provide recreational opportunities for hunters.
 Our properties offer prime habitat for wild turkey, white tailed deer, waterfowl, ruffed grouse and other small game.
 The LPRCA has some properties for which hunters need to request permission to access or book in advance.
 Email our administrative office in Tillsonburg or phone (519) 842-4242, ext 228 for more information about hunting at the Waterford Workshop, Deer Creek and Rock’s Mill Conservation Areas and Lee Brown Waterfowl Management Area.

 All provincial and municipal hunting regulations, seasonal restrictions and Conservation Authority rules must be followed.
 Hunters should consult the local municipal bylaw and Ontario Ministry of Natural Resources regulations to confirm restrictions.
 Hunt responsibly!
 Do not trespass onto adjacent private property without the landowner’s consent.
 Please respect all landowners wishing to keep their lands posted.

 Information for Hunters

 Hunting is permitted on LPRCA property unless otherwise posted.
-Written permission is required from the Field Superintendent to hunt at LPRCA’s Waterford Central Workshop.
+Written permission is required from the Manager of Conservation Land Services to hunt at LPRCA’s Waterford Central Workshop.
 Hunting is not allowed at the following LPRCA properties:

 - Backus Heritage Conservation Area